At Harvest we celebrate our many blessings. For all of us, thanking God for our ‘daily bread’ involves considerably more than just bread.

 What are we doing about it?

-We’ve been using our Children At Risk fund to reduce Covid impacts worldwide since March 2020, including to feed struggling families.
+We’ve been using our Children At Risk fund to reduce Covid impacts worldwide since March 2020, including feeding hungry families.
 By the grace of God and your generosity, we have already raised over £180,000 to deliver this vital aid, saving lives in 11 countries on four continents.
 Thank you!
 Most recently we sent £12,500 to Uganda.
 We fed almost 600 families hit by the latest lockdown, as Covid cases surged.

 Sadly, as we all know, it’s not over yet.
 We need to continue offering coronavirus-related support, including emergency feeding.
 Initial funds will feed struggling Dalit families in Patripul, India, and encourage their children back into education when possible.
 But the need is much broader than this single community: We’d like to raise £20,000 this Harvest to support this vital work and meet other needs as they arise.